 I first learned about Dayton Warm Breezes (DWB) back in October but it was only this last Saturday that I attended on of their events, a house party at a member’s home.
 Other than everyone being naked, it wasn’t any different than any other house party.
 A masseuse was available to give massages and the host had a hot tub all warmed up but I didn’t partake of either.
 It was the first time I’d participated in social nudity in quite a while (having been exclusively a home nudist for the past few years) and I realized that I had, indeed, missed the social aspects.
 I still enjoy my nude solitude but there needs to be a balance.
 There’s another house party coming up soon and I’m planning to attend and formally join the club.

 Games I’m playing

 Words With Friends.
 I’ve been playing this Scrabble-based game on my mobile phone for a couple weeks now and it constantly reminds me how much my vocabulary, which I had believed to be above average, have slipped over the years.
-My 14-year-old granddaughter trounces me.
-But she’s never shown me any mercy in games.
+My 14-year-old granddaughter consistently trounces me.
+But she’s never shown me any mercy when it comes to games.

 Quotes I’m pondering